nuuuwan/lk_law/data/doc/bills/2022-05-17-twenty-first-amendment-to-the-co-64b50906/README.summary.md

-# 📄  Twenty First Amendment to the Constitution - Bill

-Bill published on **2022-05-17**.

 - **Amendment Overview**: The bill aims to amend several key articles of the Sri Lankan Constitution, affecting the roles and responsibilities of the President and the establishment of a Constitutional Council.
 - **Presented by**: R. M. Ranjith Madduma Bandara, M.P., on May 17, 2022.
 - **Amendments to Article 4**: